antononcube/SimplifiedMachineLearningWorkflows-book/R/RStudio-global-2021/README.md

 # RStudio::global (2021)

-This R project is with the RStudio::global (2021) [presentation](https://github.com/antononcube/SimplifiedMachineLearningWorkflows-book/blob/master/R/RStudio-global-2021/presentation/Multi-language-Data-Wrangling-Translations.md)
-that discusses data wrangling code generation with natural language commands.
+This R project is with the *proposed* RStudio::global (2021) [presentation](https://github.com/antononcube/SimplifiedMachineLearningWorkflows-book/blob/master/R/RStudio-global-2021/presentation/Multi-language-Data-Wrangling-Translations.md) that discusses data wrangling code generation with natural language commands.

+***The presentation was rejected.***
+A similar presentation is scheduled to be given at [Data Science Study Group: South Florida Meetup](https://www.meetup.com/Data-Science-Study-Group-South-Florida/events/273397708/) on 2020-10-07.

 ---